How is Project Homekey funded?

 The Project Homekey Security Plan was developed in collaboration with local law enforcement.
 It provides a framework for direct communication between the police department and Project Homekey project managers following any police response to the site, as well as monthly review of calls related to the site.

-We anticipate that law enforcement activity at the site will be rare.
+Law enforcement activity at the site has been minimal.
 Our project managers are committed to addressing safety-related community problems immediately and directly.

 How can I support this project?

 This project is sustainably funded.
-However, we welcome the following donations:
+However, our residents are living on very reduced incomes, and they always welcome the following donations:

 If you would like to make a donation, or support this project in any other way, please contact us.
 Please do NOT drop off items without prior arrangement.